With thousands of kilometres of sealed roads across the region, the Northern Rivers is an ideal place for road cycling.

 Houghlahans Creek to Fernleigh Rd - MTB & Flat Bar Road Bikes

 Meet at McDonalds Cafe cnr Kerr St and Tamarind Drive.
-The ride heads south along Kerr St, then west along River St to the freeway, passes under freeway to the Teven Valley Romp (below), then heads up Houghlahans Creek Rd to Kirklands Lane, then Nashua Rd down to Fernleigh village, then down Fernleigh Rd to Tintenbar then down Old Bangalow Rd to Tamarind Drive and back into Ballina.
+The ride heads south along Kerr St, then west along River St to the freeway, passes under freeway to the Teven Valley Romp (below), then heads up Houghlahans Creek Rd to Kirklands Lane, then Nashua Rd down to Fernleigh village, then Fernleigh Rd to Tintenbar then Old Bangalow Rd to Tamarind Drive and back into Ballina.

 From: La Barraca Espresso, 29 Keen St, Lismore.

 Meet at the McDonald's Car Park.
 Ride via River Rd to Wardell, then follow Wardell Rd to Bagotville Rd then to the Dungarubba.
 Stop on the Richmond River at Dungarubba for a rest and to fill bottles before returning via same route.
 Ferry crossing fee, $1 per bike each way.

 Occasionally mixed up with a hills ride, eg. Devil's Elbow (below).